How DO-178C Software Development Processes Are Supported by the IBM ELM Lifecycle Suite

 As requirements evolve, teams struggle to keep design aligned.

-ELM Solution: Impact analysis shows what changes affect which design elements or code components, keeping everything synchronized.
+Impact analysis shows what changes affect which design elements or code components, keeping everything synchronized.

 2. Missing or Broken Traceability